khoiphan-9194/portfolio/README.md

     In this assigment, about work section I demo several things based on what i have learned and understanding, i will Update projects later on, so that i temporarily added images.
     The page was styled for smaller screen sizes
     I also included some on hover effects for the various links and the projects on the page.
+    Screenshots added in the image show the assigment completed

 /* ================================= Structural content style ====================================
  /*---------- Header ---------- */